Auroratide/auroratide.com/src/content/posts/can-ai-invent-a-puzzle/content.md

 This is Part 1(?) of a weekly series where I'll be probing **Artificial Creativty**.
 Weekly is pretty ambitious of me, but I think I can do it if I'm willing to think of my posts as documenting a journey rather than a destination.

 This week, I randomly asked Gemini and Claude to invent an entirely new category of puzzle, and that sent me down a rabbit hole of experimentations where I realized I might be able to probe AI's propensity for creativity.
-I studied creativity in college, so besides the headknowledge that I have on the subject, I've also got some pent up curiosity.
+I studied creativity in college, so besides the head knowledge that I have on the subject, I've also got some pent-up curiosity.
 Is AI currently creative?
 In what ways is it different from human creativity?
 This is what I'll be investigating in the coming weeks.

 After playing a bit, my personal takeaway was this: